Sushilkarki77/Elibrary/README.md

-# Full Stack Web Application
+# AI Powered E -Library

 This is a full-stack web application built with a **React** frontend and a **Node.js Express** backend.
 The project is structured with both the frontend and backend in separate subdirectories.